On the go? Listen to our blog instead of reading it.

 Interested in more?
 Pick up a copy of The Power of Now or check out this video of Eckhart Tolle talking about how to break the habit of excessive thinking:

 Breaking the habit of excessive thinking can be a tough task to tackle on your own.
-Attending a meditation group or a yoga class and working with a counselor can be great ways to catalyze your foray into a present-oriented life.
+Attending a meditation group or a yoga class and perhaps doing depression counseling or anxiety counseling can be great ways to catalyze your foray into a present-oriented life.
+If you feel that you could benefit from counseling, do not hesitate to contact us to make a counseling appointment.

-If you liked this post by Owen O’Brien, you might also like her blogs on The Simplest Way to Overcome Anxiety and Depression and her post Develop Fear Of Missing Out Of The Now.
+If you liked this post, you might also like our blogs on The Simplest Way to Overcome Anxiety and Depression and our post Develop Fear Of Missing Out Of The Now.